Red-eared slider turtles are reptiles and can carry Salmonella and other illness/disease causing pathogens.

 About This Species

-Red-eared sliders are popular pets in many parts of the world, especially when they are young and small.
+Red-eared sliders (Red-eared terrapin) are popular pets in many parts of the world, especially when they are young and small.
 Unfortunately, many pet owners have released Red-eared sliders into natural ecosystems, likely after the turtles grew to full size and became more difficult to care for.
 This is likely how the Red-eared slider was introduced to BC’s wetlands.
-They can be found on Vancouver Island from Victoria to Courtenay, on the South Coast including Metro Vancouver and the Lower Mainland, and in the Southern Interior.
 Their native range stretches from the Southeastern US to Brazil.

 Female sliders make nests and lay eggs in April-May and can lay up to four clutches of eggs per year.
 Each clutch may contain between 4-23 eggs.
 Red-eared sliders can live up to 40 years.
 During the winter, they hibernate in hollow logs or partially buried in the mud at the bottom of ponds.